 If you are a freelancer

-- Contracts with non-Spanish clients (dated at least 3 months prior)
+- Contracts with non-Spanish clients, ideally showing at least 3 months of relationship before applying

 If you are a business owner

-- Company tax returns for the most recent period
+- Company tax returns or financial statements, depending on the structure

 - Bank statements showing consistent transfers to your personal account

-These are the errors we see most often, especially from GCC applicants who are otherwise well-qualified.
+We see these errors often, especially from GCC applicants who are otherwise well-qualified.

 1. Using IPREM instead of SMI

-Some advisors reference the IPREM (€600/month) as the benchmark for Spanish visas.
+Some advisors still reference the IPREM (€600/month) as the benchmark for Spanish visas.
 The DNV does not use IPREM.
 It uses the SMI.
-If your income assessment is based on IPREM figures, it is wrong.
+If your income assessment relies on IPREM figures, the calculation is wrong.

 2. Including non-recurring income

-One-time bonuses, inheritance payments, property sales, or investment gains do not count toward your monthly threshold.
-The UGE needs to see recurring income: money that will continue to arrive each month while you are in Spain.
+One-time bonuses, inheritance payments, property sales, or investment gains do not normally support the monthly DNV threshold.
+The UGE wants to see recurring income: money that continues to arrive while you live in Spain.

 3. Breaching the 20% rule as a freelancer